-The customer can challenge the decision to invoke the policy by requesting a review of the decision at the point the policy is invoked.
-The challenge should be submitted in writing within 14 days of the policy being invoked, setting out the reasons for the review.
-Any review will be carried out within 28 calendar days from receipt of the request.
+The customer can challenge the action taken by requesting a review which should be submitted in writing within 14 days of the policy being invoked, setting out the reasons for the review.
+Any review will be carried out within 28 days from receipt of the request for a review.
 Reviews will be carried out by an independent senior manager.